How Are Metal Buildings Helping The Environment?

-The steel industry prides itself on being sustainable.
+The steel and metal building industry prides itself on being sustainable.
 It's the only material used in construction that is 100% recyclable.
 Most of the steel being used today has already been recycled.

-With sustainable construction, you can set your company apart from the rest.
-You will show your potential clients and customers that you care about the environment, all while using one of the most cost-effective construction methods.
+With sustainable construction, you can set your company apart from the rest while using one of the most cost-effective construction methods.

 In the article below, we will look at a few ways metal buildings help the environment.

 Table of Contents

 - Green Design

 - Build With STEVENS

 Less Waste During Construction